Spinach Stuffed Pasta Shells

 - Jumbo pasta shells – Manicotti shells can be used in a pinch

 - Ricotta cheese – Whole Milk Ricotta

 - Mozzarella Cheese – Shredded

-- Grated Parmesan – Use real Parmigiano Reggiano, not the green can that’s on the store shelves.
+- Grated Parmesan (not pictured) – Use real Parmigiano Reggiano, not the green can that’s on the store shelves.

 - Frozen Chopped Spinach – A 10-ounce box, defrosted and squeezed very dry